-Gaming is a sacred task and you don’t want any lag to ruin your experience but if you’re on a budget and still want to keep that experience sacred, finding the best gaming desktop under 500 bucks is essential.
-After going through all of those gaming PCs, after reviewing them thoroughly, we can say that the HP Pavilion Gaming Desktop is the best bet for you!
+Gaming is a sacred task and you don’t want any lag or frame drops to ruin your experience but if you’re on a budget and still want to keep that experience sacred, finding the best gaming desktop under 500 bucks is essential.
+After going through all of those gaming PCs, after reviewing them thoroughly, we can say that the HP Pavilion Gaming Desktop is the Best PreBuilt Gaming PC under 500 Dollars!

 Now, let’s move on to the part where we build our own Gaming PC under the $500 budget!